 - HTTP/1.1 200 ok (where 200 ok is the status)

 - Body of page

-- It starts reading the document from html tag and constructs a Tree like structure.
+- It starts reading the document from the HTML tag and constructs a Tree-like structure.

-Below is the tree structure of html document:
+Below is the tree structure of the HTML document:

 The following diagram show the whole process: